 Scrutiny of public company boards from activists, institutional investors, and the media shows no signs of abating.
 Publically and what once was privately available information continues to increase.
 New databases from ISS, Glass Lewis, Bloomberg, S&P, and other information service providers increase the ability of activists and others to analyze multiple aspects of a board and individual directors’ performance, background, and governance standards.
 Boards need to prepare and be “clear-eyed” and objective in foreseeing the risks they may face should an activist or institutional investor initiate a review of the board.

 JACK "RUSTY" O'KELLEY III is the Global Head of the Board Consulting and Effectiveness Practice.
-He is also a member of the Board and CEO Advisory Group, a division of Russell Reynolds.
+He is also a member of the Board and CEO Advisory Partners, a division of Russell Reynolds.
 Based in New York, Rusty has significant experience working with clients on board effectiveness, corporate governance matters and CEO succession planning.